gabrielbastianelle1/system-integration/README.md

 Daemon-type application, which runs in the background.
 The application must constantly look for new CSV files in the Docker csv volume and start converting to XML and then migrating to the pg-xml database.

 ##### *migrater* #####
 Daemon-type application, which runs in the background and is started every 5 mins (configurable).
-The application will check if there are new files in the imported_documents table of the pg-xml and perform the migration of the XML data to the pg-rel database tables, using the api-entities API.
+The app lication will check if there are new files in the imported_documents table of the pg-xml and perform the migration of the XML data to the pg-rel database tables, using the api-entities API.

 ##### *update-gis* #####
 Daemon-type application, which runs in the background and is started every 5 mins (configurable).
 The application will select up to 100 entities from the pg-rel database for which it is necessary to update or obtain GPS coordinates.
 As with TP1, the coordinates can be obtained using Nominatim's Search API, with the already existing HTTP Requests module in Python.

 ##### *api-entities* #####
 Web REST API in Django that allows performing CRUD of all entities.

 ##### *api-gis* #####
 Web REST API in Django that allows obtaining geographical data by region.

 ##### *api-proc* #####
 Web REST API in Django that allows for reporting.
 Obtains the data from the RPC Server.

 ##### *api-graphql* #####
 Web GraphQL API that allows for reporting.
 Obtains the data from the Entities API.